-V. Review challenges and suggested approaches in relation to the provision of financial and technological support to developing country Parties
+V. Review challenges and suggested approaches in relation to the provision of financial, technological and capacity-building to developing country Parties

 A. Information on the provision of financial support by non-Annex II Parties

 How to review information on financial support provided by non-Annex II Parties